Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Discussion

 \subsection{Computational Efficiency}

-Despite the high dimension of the displacement field, our approach remains computationally efficient, requiring a single forward pass of the model to produce an effective proposal distribution.
+Despite the high dimension of the displacement field, our approach remains computationally efficient, requiring a single forward pass of the amortised model to produce an effective proposal distribution from which samples are drawn.
+Samples require a sparse linear solve for $\mathbf{L}$, which is $O(\text{nnz}(\mathbf{L}))$, and a matrix multiplication for $\mathbf{R}$.
 The entire process of proposal inference, sample drawing and weighting of 1,200 samples is completed in under 5 seconds on a single GPU.

-This represents a substantial computational benefit over hierarchical sampling approaches\cite{siegert2024pulpo}, which require forward passes through the model for each sample, or MCMC-based methods \cite{grzech2021uncertainty}, which require multiple iterative passes.
+This represents a substantial computational benefit over hierarchical sampling approaches such as PULPo~\citep{siegert2024pulpo}, which require sequential forward passes through the model for each sample, coupling the sampling complexity with the depth of the neural network, or MCMC-based methods \citep{grzech2021uncertainty}, which require multiple iterative passes.